-I was spellbound by the beauty of the vista of Katunge and even moreso by the people of Nepal – particularly the children.
-I like to sit on the verandah of the little visitor centre that we built up there at night.
+I was spellbound by the beauty of the vista of Katunge and even more so by the people of Nepal – particularly the children.
+I like to sit on the verandah of the little visitor center that we built up there at night.
 I can then see lights coming on in the village on the other side of the valley.
 I can’t remember its name.

 They also appear from some scattered farms down near the river.
 They are pale lights that flicker and I think that they are lanterns.
 There is never any sound at night.
 None whatsoever.
 It is surreal and serene and it is very peaceful.
 Where I live in Singapore there is always noise of traffic and people.

 Katunge is a good place for reflection and contemplation and consideration and I do that often up there.
 To get such moments in such places is very rare and it is almost magic.
 We need to snatch these moments when we can and make the most of them.
 I learned this long ago as well.